keenanpayne/keenanpayne.com/posts/web-browser-monopolization.md

 What about regulations placed on the automotive industry over the past century that benefit consumers?
 Regulations increase overhead for manufacturers but improve safety and reliability for consumers.
 How do you balance that trade-off?

-{% include type/question.html, content: "How do you balance the trade-off of regulations on companies and industries to increase competition, promote innovation, and respect the needs of consumers in the industry?<br><br>How do we incentivize tech companies like Google and Apple to continue investing in web browsers in a way that benefits both the company <em>and</em> the consumer?<br><br>How can the Justice Department's antitrust powers increase competition in the web browser market?<br><br>What if the paradigm shifts to web browsers being 'sponsored' by corporations?" %}
+{% include type/question.html, content: "How do you balance the trade-off of regulations on companies and industries to increase competition, promote innovation, and respect the needs of consumers in the industry?<br>How do we incentivize tech companies like Google and Apple to continue investing in web browsers in a way that benefits both the company <em>and</em> the consumer?<br>How can the Justice Department's antitrust powers increase competition in the web browser market?<br>What if the paradigm shifts to web browsers being 'sponsored' by corporations?" %}

 Regardless of how we get there, I think the incentive structure for corporate involvement in web browser development needs to change.
 Google and Apple have different incentive structures, which is evident by their choices for Chromium and Safari, respectively.